Everything You Need to Know About Silver Nova and Silver Ray

 The Marquee, an indoor/outdoor dining venue, is a new concept on Silver Nova.

-Silver Nova’s 1,400-square-foot pool area makesit clear that this is a different concept for a ship.
+Their 1,400-square-foot pool area makes it clear that this is a different concept for a ship.
 The horseshoe-shaped area features the largest pool in the fleet.
 Also on the outer decks: an infinity-style Cliff Whirlpool on Deck 11 and the all-new Dusk Bar, one deck below.

-Premiering on Silver Nova: The Shelter, an intimate, evening-only bar with a maximum capacity of 32.
+New to Silversea on both Silver Nova and Silver Ray: The Shelter, an intimate, evening-only bar with a maximum capacity of 32.
 This Deck 3 venue is ideal for a pre-dinner drink or a nightcap, opening to the Atrium with Atlantide and S.A.L.T.
 Kitchen on either side.

 The Venetian Lounge has a capacity of 370 guests, who can listen to lectures or attend performances in this two-story space.
 The S.A.L.T.
 Lab and S.A.L.T.
 Bar have been relocated from their midship position on other Silversea ships to Deck 10 for views that integrate the outside into the spaces.
-They also are larger.
+Both have been expanded.

-The Otium Spa aboard Silver Nova features the brand’s largest thermal suite, inspired by the ancient baths of Rome.
+The Otium Spa aboard the two ships feature the brand’s largest thermal suite, inspired by the ancient baths of Rome.
 Guests will find a steam room, sauna, decorative water fountain and floor-to-ceiling windows.
 It will be the first Otium Spa to have a spa-centric indoor pool.

 Inventive suites

-Silver Nova has 13 suite categories that contain a choice of 364 suites.
-The ship’s interior designers strove for premium, residential touches, including decorative lighting, fluted mirrors and plush furniture.
+Silver Nova and Silver Ray have 13 suite categories that contain a choice of 364 suites.
+Silversea’s interior designers strove for premium, residential touches, including decorative lighting, fluted mirrors and plush furniture.
 The concept is described as “whispered luxury.”

 The crown jewel of any Silversea suite at sea is the Otium Suites, a new category that has eye-catching “walls of windows” offering a 270-degree view.
 Again, the ship’s design allows this unique space at the aft starboard corner at the back of the ship.
 Guests in Otium Suites, at 1,324 square feet, will be treated to premium amenities as well as a large living room.